milleroski/Lethal-Company-Sound-Modding-Guide/README.md

 Congratulations, your mod is now available to the public!
 After a while, you should be able to download the mod through Thunderstore / r2modman, meaning that your friends can quickly install the audio mod without them needing to do any work.

 ## FAQ
-### I converted the files to .wav through the windows file explorer, and it doesn't work.
+### I converted the files to .wav, .mp3 or .ogg through the windows file explorer, and it doesn't work.
 Why?

 You can't just rename a .mp3 file to a .wav file and expect it to work.
 Sound files with different extensions store data differently.
 Windows does NOT convert the actual data inside of the sound files, it just changes the NAME of the extension, meaning that it's basically just a .mp3 file that appears as a .wav file, but isn't.
 Use a proper audio file converter instead -- there's a lot of options online.
 You can use Audacity, ffmpeg, or just any online file converter.